 Strelitzia reginae of the Eastern Cape counts among the world’s most admired garden and cut flower species.
 It is a huge item in the florist business in many parts of the world.

 South Africans are often not aware of how many of their indigenous plants, including this one, are established global citizens.
 Gardens of the world are often as cosmopolitan as any city's human population can hope to be (although sometimes striving to be the opposite).
-Just as the earth would be much more sparsely populated if people weren't such habitual nomads, food and flower production would have been so much smaller if plant mobility had not boosted their growth.
+Even as the earth would be much more sparsely populated if people weren't such habitual nomads, food and flower production would have been so much smaller if plant mobility had not boosted growth.

 Mobility of species brought diversity and complexity to the earth's overall living system.
 This underpins survival and quality of life for humanity and nature at large, upon which humans are totally dependent.
 Would that sufficient tolerance and good sense be grown among people to uphold it all.